Skip to main content

 Here are a few helpful tips to help make sure that your drivers and trucks are ready for an audit to stay compliant with DOT regulations:

-1. Keep workspaces clean: This includes both the inside of the cab and the exterior of the semi.
+1. Keep workspaces clean: This inspection includes both the inside of the cab and the exterior of the semi.
 Not only does keeping the cab and the exterior of your vehicle clean help you look more professional during an audit, it also helps preserve your equipment in the long run.

 2. Stay organized: Encourage your drivers to always have their paperwork ready, legible and organized in case they are asked for an audit.
 Keeping all documentation in a single folder makes it easier on DOT inspectors and helps the audit run smoothly.
 Having backup copies of all documentation is handy as well just in case anything gets lost in the shuffle.